We are aware that the page takes a long time

 as they waited.
 Two elders stood at the gate opposite

 Poosie Nansie's with the collection plate.
 Stalls like

 Punch and Judy shows, offered pulpits to local preachers.

 The communicants entered the Kirk in groups of 80 taking

-supplied food and drink while various hucksters offered
+food and drink while various hucksters offered other entertainment,

-other entertainment, and Racer Jess, Poosie Nansie's daughter,
+and Racer Jess, Poosie Nansie's daughter, plied her trade

 Burns make all this up?
 Did he exaggerate?